syncfusion-content/uwp-docs/uwp/Image-Editor/Z-Ordering.md

 ## BringForward

-The [`BringForward`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.ImageEditor.SfImageEditor.html#Syncfusion_UI_Xaml_ImageEditor_SfImageEditor_BringForward) method is used to bring the selected shapes/text to one step front of a group of elements over an image.
+The [`BringForward`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.ImageEditor.SfImageEditor.html#Syncfusion_UI_Xaml_ImageEditor_SfImageEditor_BringForward) method is used to bring the selected shapes or text one step forward within a group of elements over an image.

 {% tabs %}

 {% highlight C# %}

-   editor.BringForward();
+    imageEditor.BringForward();

 {% endhighlight %}